Almada was under rotating water cuts for

 9 Jun 2026The Costa da Caparica parish council demands answers: the problem “has been identified for many years and there is no excuse for it not being solved”.

 2 Jul 202638.7 °C peak.
-SMAS admits: “overall demand has exceeded the water we can capture daily from our wells”.
+SMAS states: “overall demand has exceeded the water we can capture daily from our wells”.
 Rotating management begins.

 3 Jul 2026One new well running, another due by end of July, 3 in licensing, 3 in design.
 The mayor apologises on Antena 1.
 The Environment Minister: “we have water reserves”.